ATTENTION: Students and potential chaperones attending the Wind Ensemble Tour in Rome, Italy – April 6-13, 2019:

 If you are a U.S. citizen you MUST leave and enter the U.S. as a citizen; i.e., even if you are a citizen of another country, you can not legally use your foreign passport to pass through U.S. immigration.

-If your passport expires on or after October 14, 2019, please click on the link below to submit a scan of your passport.
-The travel agent requires this scan, in order to book the flights for you:
+If your passport expires on or after October 14, 2019, please contact us at email@example.com to submit a scan of your passport.
+The travel agent requires this scan, in order to book the flights for you.

 If your passport expires before October 14, 2019, please follow the instructions below to renew your passport, or to obtain a new one.